OakesLab/AFT-Alignment_by_Fourier_Transform/Python_implementation/README.md

 # AFT - Alignment by Fourier Transform
 ## Python implementation

 For making images and movies from microscopy images in a Jupyter notebook.

+We recommend creating an environment (see [instructions here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#)) with the necessary packages as detailed below.
-Requires the following packages (Version that the approach has been validated with is included in paratheses):
+In addition to Jupyter notebook or Jupyter lab, AFT requires the following packages (Version that the approach has been validated with is included in paratheses):

 `numpy (1.20.3)`
 `scikit-image (0.18.2)`